-HIIG investment portfolio is subject to market and credit risk
+HIIG's investment portfolio is subject to market and credit risk

-A significant amount of HIIG's investment portfolio is invested in fixed maturity securities.
+A significant amount of HIIG's investment portfolio (including those investments managed by Arena Investors) is invested in fixed maturity securities.
 The fair value of these fixed maturity securities and the related investment income fluctuate depending on general economic and market conditions, including volatility in the financial markets and the economy as a whole.
 For HIIG's fixed maturity securities, the fair value generally increases or decreases in an inverse relationship with fluctuations in interest rates and credit spreads, while net investment income realized by HIIG from future investments in fixed maturity securities will generally increase or decrease with interest rates.
 Mortgage-backed and asset-backed securities may have different net investment income and/or cash flows from those anticipated at the time of investment.
 These securities have prepayment risk because the timing of cash flows that result from the repayment of principal might occur earlier than anticipated, due to declining interest rates, or extension risk when cash flows may be received later than anticipated because of rising interest rates.

-Although the majority of HIIG's fixed income portfolio is investment grade, all of HIIG's fixed maturity securities are subject to credit risk.
+All of HIIG's fixed maturity securities (including those managed by Arena Investors) are subject to credit risk.
 For mortgage-backed securities, credit risk exists if mortgagors default on the underlying mortgages.
 During an economic downturn, HIIG's state, municipal and non-U.S. sovereign bond portfolios could be subject to a higher risk of default or impairments due to declining tax bases and revenue, notwithstanding the relatively low historical rates of default on these types of obligations.
 If any of the issuers of HIIG's fixed maturity securities suffer financial setbacks, the ratings on the fixed maturity securities could fall (with a concurrent fall in fair value) and, in a worst case scenario, the issuer could default on its financial obligations.
 If the issuer defaults, HIIG could realize losses associated with the impairment of the securities.